Here’s How the Dems Will Make 2018 a Great Year for Republicans

 If the president gets a massive infrastructure bill, economists will project massive jobs creation and Trump will be unbeatable — but the Democrats will still not give up on Russia and impeachment.

 Dan Perkins is an author of thrillers and children’s books and can be heard on more than 1,400 radio stations nationwide.
-He is also the founder of the veterans organization Songs and Stories for Soldiers Inc. More information about him can be found on his website, danperkins.guru.
+He is also the founder of the veterans organization Songs and Stories for Soldiers Inc. More information about him can be found at danperkins.guru.